rainlab/livewire-plugin/README.md

 </html>
 ```

-Next, simply include a Livewire component using the `{% livewire %}` Twig tag inside your page or partials.
+Next, include a Livewire component using the `{% livewire %}` Twig tag inside your page or partials.

 ```twig
 {% livewire 'counter' %}